-The Board of Governors of the California Community Colleges has established a fee waiver program to help students pay the enrollment fee.
+The Board of Governors of the California Community Colleges has established the California College Promise Grant (CCPG) to help students pay the enrollment fee.
 Information on eligibility requirements, application deadlines, and application forms are available on WebSMART under “Financial Aid”.
 Students classified as nonresidents of the State of California must pay an additional non nonresident fee.
 See details under “Nonresident Tuition Fee.”

 Enrollment Fee - Bachelor of Science in Respiratory Care*

 All Students that are new graduates and have completed a CoARC accredited Respiratory Care program equivalent to an A.S. in Respiratory Care and are California licensure eligible or Respiratory Care Practitioners who have completed a CoArc accredited Respiratory Care program equivalent to an A.S. in Respiratory Care and are California licensure eligible and accepted into the Bachelor of Science Respiratory Care program at Skyline College will pay $130 per unit for upper division coursework.
-Students eligible for the Board of Governors Fee Waiver will only waive $46 per unit and total cost to the student is $84 per unit.
+Students eligible for the California College Promise Grant (CCPG) will only waive $46 per unit and total cost to the student is $84 per unit.

 Health Services Fee*